katelynrae/Documentation/docs/sunbelt-2019/building-using-architect.md

 * Uses the “Name Generator (using quick add)” interface
 * Creates a new node type called “Restaurants”, that uses a blue node color and the “place” icon.
-* Assigns a variable called “name” as the Quick Add Variable
+* Assigns a variable called “restaurant_name” as the Quick Add Variable
 * Has a single prompt, with text that reads “What are the names of some of your favorite fast food restaurants?”

 ## Finishing off your protocol file
 Now with each of these stages in the protocol, make sure to save your file.
-The file name will be the name of the protocol as used in Network Canvas.
-To import this file into Network Canvas you can do this in the following ways:
+The file name of the protocol set in Architect will be the same name used in both the Network Canvas app and the Server.
+There are numerous ways to transition from building the protocol within the Architect to deployment.

-- Import the file directly on your local computer
+- Within the Network Canvas app, import the protocol file directly from a file location your local computer.
-- Put the file on a web server and then point people to the address.
-This assumes you are comfortable working with a web server.
+- Host the protocol file on a web server and then within the Network Canvas app, import the protocol file from web URL.
 - Use Network Canvas Server to manage the workflow.
-This includes sending protocols to field devices and then receiving data from these devices for collation and export.
+Once the protocol is loaded into Server it can be deployed to numerous field devices and then receive data from these devices for collation and export.

 In the next section (Server and Network Canvas Workflows) we will show you how to use Server to load a protocol file onto multiple devices and then receive the data from those devices.